Megamind2600/voice/replit.md

-# Text-to-Speech API Service
+# Educational Text-to-Speech API for YouTube Shorts

 ## Overview

-This is a Flask-based web application that provides a text-to-speech (TTS) API service.
-The application converts text input into audio files using Google Text-to-Speech (gTTS) and serves them via a REST API.
-It includes a web interface for testing the TTS functionality with support for multiple languages.
+This is a Flask-based web application that provides an educational text-to-speech (TTS) API service optimized for YouTube Shorts content creation.
+The application converts educational text input into clear, well-pronounced audio files using Google Text-to-Speech (gTTS) and serves them via a REST API.
+It includes a web interface for testing the TTS functionality with support for multiple languages, adjustable speech speeds, and educational mode for clearer pronunciation.

 ## User Preferences